YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Configuring the Restriction Facility
 -------------------------------------

 Post installation, a system administrator can optionally add a :code:`restrict.txt` file in $ydb_dist to restrict the use of certain YottaDB facilities to a group-name.
-The owner and group for $ydb_dist/restrict.txt can be different from those used to install YottaDB.
-The file may contain zero or more of the following case-insensitive lines in any order:
+The owner and group for :code:`$ydb_dist/restrict.txt` can be different from those used to install YottaDB.

+The file may contain zero or more of the following case-insensitive lines, in the specified format, in any order:

 .. code-block:: none